dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 #### Secondary DNS

-This is a feature you can take advantage of and have the DNS with another provider should we face any downtime.
+Deploying a secondary DNS provider that doesn't share the same infrastructure as your primary provider (DNSimple) means if your primary DNS provider temporarily goes down, your customers continue to have access to your site.
+You can take advantage of this feature, and have the DNS with another provider as a backup, in the unlikely event that we face downtime.

-You're not required to use secondary DNS, and your site will function without it, but you can learn more [here](/articles/secondary-dnsimple/).
+You're not required to use secondary DNS, and your site will function without it.
+You can learn more [here](/articles/secondary-dnsimple/).

 #### One-Click Services

 Our one-click services simplify connecting your site to other popular services.
-It takes just one click to connect them, and we handle the record set up.
-If you want to use these, take a look at [the options here](/articles/services/), and see if anything makes sense for you to connect to.
+You connect them with one click, and we handle the record set up.
+If you want to use these, take a look at [the options here](/articles/services/), and see if any of the services apply to your needs.

 Your site will function properly without using these features.

 #### DNS records

 This information transferred over from ClickFunnels.
-If your site is functioning as it should, you won't need to change anything here.
+If your site is functioning correctly, you won't need to change anything here.
 Leave everything as-is.

-You'll want to update the DNS records if you've unsubscribed from ClickFunnels and are using another service to host the content of your site.
+You should update the DNS records if you've unsubscribed from ClickFunnels and are using another service to host the content of your site.
 [Content](/articles/web-hosting/) and [DNS management](/articles/dns-hosting/) are two different things.
 The content is what your site looks like when you visit it - it's the design and layout you create with services like ClickFunnels.
 DNSimple does not manage your content, we just tell your site where to find it.

 Click **Manage** to look at the records and edit them.